Project-Unicron/Monocle/README.md

 ---

 ## License

-This prject is licensed under GPL3
+This prject happily is licensed under GPL3 - Fight the power!
 ---

 ## Contact & Support